 Depending on the final installed capacity, the solar farm will produce about one million megawatt hours of electricity each year, enough energy to power 150,000 typical NSW homes.
 It will help reduce greenhouse gas emissions by more than 600,000 tonnes of CO2 each year, equivalent to taking 190,000 cars off the road.

-Stubbo Solar Farm will be assessed as a State Significant Development under Part 4 of the NSW Environmental Planning and Assessment Act 1979.
+The Stubbo Solar Farm and Battery Project has been assessed as a State Significant Development under Part 4 of the NSW Environmental Planning and Assessment Act 1979.

-The project will also comply with the Federal Environmental Protection and Biodiversity Conservation Act (EPBC Act).
+The project also complies with the Federal Environmental Protection and Biodiversity Conservation Act (EPBC Act).

 Stubbo is a small locality located north east of Gulgong and about 115 kilometres east of Dubbo.
 It is situated in the Central Western Tablelands Region of NSW, within the Mid-Western Regional Local Council LGA.